antidanyar/academic/content/papers.md

 ### Edited volumes

+  + Pseudo-ABA patterns and the generative power of Nanosyntax\
+  Nanosyntax and the Lexicalization Algorithm, to appear [[paper pdf](nanoPaper.pdf)]

    + ABA in Russian adjectives, subextraction, and Nanosyntax Advances in Slavic Formal Linguistics 2022, to appear [[paper pdf](fdsl2022.pdf)]